-Orthopedic Problems and Obesity
+JOI Rehab FAQ – What are Orthopedic Problems and Obesity

-The proportion of osteoarthritis attributable to obesity in middle-aged women is estimated to be 63%.
+The proportion of osteoarthritis attributable to obesity in middle-age women is approximately 63%.
 Current evidence suggests that the increased risk is more likely due to direct mechanical stress on the joint rather than metabolic factors.
-Almost all subjects losing significant weight report improvements in their level of energy, physical mobility, general mood, self-confidence and physical health.
+Almost all subjects losing significant weight report improvements in their level of energy, physical mobility, general mood, self-confidence, and physical health.

 The Effect of Weight on Arthritis

-Data on weight loss as a treatment for osteoarthritis has shown that even small amounts of weight loss has favorable effects.
-A reduction in weight has been shown to slow the progression of knee osteoarthritis.
-Weight loss and exercise lead to improvements in pain, disability and performance in obese elderly subjects with established knee osteoarthritis.
+Data on weight loss as a treatment for osteoarthritis has shown that even small amounts of weight loss have favorable effects.
+A reduction in weight will slow the progression of knee osteoarthritis.
+Weight loss and exercise lead to improvements in pain, disability, and performance in obese elderly subjects with established knee osteoarthritis.

-What is a Splint Orthosis?
+JOI Rehab FAQ -What is a Splint Orthosis?

-Reasons to use a Splint
+Reasons to Use a Splint

-The most common reason a splint is prescribed is for protection and immobilization.
-A splint for finger fractures is called a safe position splint.
-This requires the patient’s metacarpophalangeal (MCP) joints to be bent approximately 70 degrees.
-This is needed for proper healing.
+The most common reason a splint for protection and immobilization.
+A splint for finger fractures is a safe position splint.
+This requires the patient’s metacarpophalangeal (MCP) joints to be bend approximately 70 degrees.
+This is necessary for proper healing.
 The site of the fracture will determine the length of the splint.
 If the fracture is closer to the tip of the finger, the splint may only need to be hand-based.
-If the fracture is lower into the hand the splint may need to be forearm based.
+If the fracture is lower into the hand the splint may need to be forearm-based.
 Another common splint is a Long Arm Splint.
-This requires the patient’s elbow to be flexed at 90 degrees and the forearm in a neutral position.
-This is common splint for most injuries, such as elbow fractures and surgeries needed to relocate nerves in the elbow.
+This requires the patient’s elbow to flex at 90 degrees and the forearm in a neutral position.
+This is a common splint for most injuries, such as elbow fractures and surgeries to relocate nerves in the elbow.

-What are Joint Mobilizations?
+JOI Rehab FAQ – What are Joint Mobilizations?

 Clinicians will often use both types of mobilizations on a tight joint to increase mobility and decrease pain.
 Your Role If your therapist performs mobilizations intended to increase joint mobility, he or she will likely have you follow up with stretching or range of motion exercises to maintain the gains in mobility made during mobilization.
 This is where your homework, or home exercise program, comes into play.
-You must maintain the motion that is gained or the joint may become tight again.
+You must maintain the motion that you gain or the joint may become tight again.